Filip Krajinović

-Filip Krajinović (Филип Крајиновић, [fǐlip krajǐːnoʋitɕ]; born 27 February 1992) is a Serbian professional tennis player.
+Filip Krajinović (Филип Крајиновић, [fǐlip krajǐːnoʋitɕ]; born 27 February 1992) is a Serbian former professional tennis player.
 He achieved a career-high singles ranking of world No. 26 on 23 April 2018.
-His ATP Tour debut came at the 2009 Serbia Open, where he lost in the first round.

 His best individual result has been a Masters 1000 final, at the 2017 Paris Masters.
 He played a Davis Cup semifinal with the Serbian national team.

+His ATP Tour debut came at the 2009 Serbia Open.

 Career

 Junior career

 Krajinović started playing tennis in local tennis clinic TK Žak.
 In 2006, he reached the fourth round of 2006 Orange Bowl, losing to Bernard Tomic.
 Soon after, in 2007, he signed a contract with prestigious Nick Bollettieri Tennis Academy in Bradenton, Florida.
-The same year, Krajinović won four junior singles titles — Pančevo, Atlanta, Texas, and Boca Raton.
+The same year, Krajinović won four junior singles titles – Pančevo, Atlanta, Texas, and Boca Raton.

 In 2008, Krajinović won a junior title in Loverval.
 He reached the third round of 2008 French Open, losing to Evgeny Donskoy.
 At the 2008 Wimbledon Championships, he reached his first junior Grand Slam semifinal, losing to eventual champion Grigor Dimitrov in straight sets.
 Krajinović also lost to Devin Britton in the semifinals of 2008 US Open.

 Throughout his junior career, Krajinović compiled a singles win–loss record of 54–9, reaching as high as No. 6 in the junior combined world rankings in February 2009.

 Professional career

-2008–09: Early Career
+2008–09: ATP Tour debut

 Krajinović made his professional debut at the Futures event in 2008 at Miami Beach, Florida, but lost in the first round.
 He played at several more Futures and Challengers, his best result being the semifinals in Knoxville, Tennessee, when he retired from his semifinals match against Bobby Reynolds due to a foot injury.
 In Knoxville, he had a large group of supporters, mostly Serbian students attending the University of Tennessee.

 In February 2009, Krajinović played qualifications for SAP Open, but lost to Somdev Devvarman in the first round.
 In March Krajinović was invited by Serbia Davis Cup team captain Bogdan Obradović to be with the team for their 2009 Davis Cup World Group first round tie against Spain, but didn't play in an official match.
 In April he reached the quarterfinals of 2009 U.S. Men's Clay Court Championships qualifications in Houston, Texas, losing in straight sets to Michael Russell.
-Krajinović received a wild card into the Serbia Open main draw, losing to Marcel Granollers in three sets in the first round.
-In the summer, he reached the finals of three events — Futures in Chico, California and Rochester, New York, and a Challenger in San Sebastián.
+Krajinović made his ATP debut after receiving a wildcard into the Serbia Open main draw, losing to Marcel Granollers in three sets in the first round.
+In the summer, he reached the finals of three events – Futures in Chico, California and Rochester, New York, and a Challenger in San Sebastián.